 Best attractions in Amsterdam

-This old tram depot has been refashioned into one of Amsterdam’s hottest attractions for food lovers.
-Foodhallen, in the west, is home to over 25 stalls and bars, serving everything from Vietnamese street food to tacos, form barbecue to sushi.
-There’s ample seating inside but make sure to check out the terrace during warmer months (the food can be taken to go).
-Those with a sweet tooth are catered to by Petit Gateau and to quench your thirst look no further than the gin and tonic bar on premise.
+This old tram depot has been refashioned as one of Amsterdam’s hottest food destinations.
+Foodhallen is home to more than 30 stalls and bars, serving everything from Vietnamese street food to tacos.
+There’s ample seating inside, but they also have a terrace for the warmer months.
+Those with a sweet tooth are catered for too – don’t miss the delights of Petit Gateau – and drinks wise there are stalls dedicated to craft beer and ales, wine and even gin and tonic.

 Formerly the largest shipyard in Amsterdam, NDSM is now a cultural hub and ‘Art City’ that sits at the heart of the capital’s plans to regenerate the vast, industrial Noord area.
 Just 20 minutes from Centraal via a free ferry, it’s home to a host of restaurants, bars, art studios and performance spaces – not to mention the unmissable IJ-Hallen flea market.
 Pllek, an organic restaurant complete with a beach, is particularly good, and there’s even a hotel in a old shipping crane.
 Post-industrial architecture and a creative atmosphere make this a particularly vibrant – and oh-so hip – hangout.